Taint Analysis for Graph APIs Focusing on Broken Access Control: Taint Analysis for Graph APIs

 \subsubsection{Access control}

-In a Graph API, access control\ie the fact that certain API calls that may create or manipulate sensitive data can only be executed by users if they have sufficient privileges, can be implemented via a role-based policy.
+In a Graph API, access control\ie the fact that certain API calls that may create or manipulate sensitive data can only be executed by users with sufficient privileges, can be implemented via a role-based policy.
 In that case, users of the Graph API can only execute certain calls if they belong to a group with the required privileges.
-For instance, according to the GitHub access control policy, an API user with the role (or, in GitHub terms, \emph{permission level}) \emph{owner} has full control over the repository; an API user with the role \emph{collaborator} has only read and write access to the code and cannot, for example, invite other collaborators to join the repository~\cite{GitHub__Permissionlevelspersonalaccountrepository}.
-We formalize role-based access control policy and API calls whose access control is role-based below.
-The policy formalization is deliberately kept high-level since we want to support cases where only rather informal policy descriptions are given.
+For instance, according to the GitHub access control policy, an API user with the role (or, in GitHub terms, \emph{permission level}) \emph{owner} has full control over the repository; an API user with the role \emph{collaborator} has only read and write access to the code and cannot, for example, delete the repository~\cite{GitHub__Permissionlevelspersonalaccountrepository}.